Jacques Biny Picture Lamp

 Lamps in the movies!

 A Jacques Biny picture lamp appears in the Jean Girault film Jo from 1971.
-It is also known in English as Joe: The Busy Body or The Gazebo.
+The movie is also known in English as Joe: The Busy Body or The Gazebo.
 A movie with the famous French comedy actor Louis de Funès (1914-1983).
-Also Cassiopée chandeliers made by Max Sauze and Fuga wall lamps by Raak Amsterdam appears in this comedy.
+Also, Cassiopée chandeliers made by Max Sauze and Fuga wall lamps by Raak Amsterdam appear in this comedy.
 A Pan wall lamp designed by Bent Karlby for Lyfa is also present.
 In these scenes the Jacques Biny picture lamps were used as bedside wall lamps.